-- 142. When I did leave Elspeth Scott House to go to my own house, which was in fridge, and no washing machine.
+- 142. When I did leave Elspeth Scott House to go to my own house, which was in I got nothing.
+I had no television, no carpets, no radio, no fridge, and no washing machine.
 I had a second hand cooker, a box of kitchen utensils which were bought at the auction.
 I had a square of carpet that didn't fit, a two seater settee and a single bed. - 143.
 I didn't get my record player or anything from when I left care.
 I didn't get presents that I had got from my mum and dad.
 On reflection I consider they didn't expect me to live very long because of the way they treated me and the lack of human value they put on me.
 I had the feeling that they expected me to die from drugs or something.

 - 145. The first night I stayed in my flat I had no curtains on the window, I tried to stick a blanket over the window.
 Two of the boys who had left the home a few months earlier than me kept on knocking on my front door using the letterbox.
 I was really scared because I just automatically assumed that they had their own sexual agendas. - 146.
 After about eight months of living on my own I had my wee brother staying with me because he was skipping school.
 I was seventeen and he was fifteen.
 My brother came to stay with me because they were going to put him into a residential school.
 My dad and I went to see the headmaster.
 He only had eight months left of school so I didn't see the point of putting him through that.
 I said I would take him in.
 I got a lot of support from my dad and a lot of support from my brother's guidance teacher. - 147.
-Initially I had a YTS job in Galashiels and then I got a job in in Kelso at the time as an assembly line operator.
+Initially I had a YTS job in Galashiels and then I got a job in Kelso at the time as an assembly line operator.
 I was able to get my brother on to the school bus.
 This helped me get to my work so it kept me on the straight and narrow.
 I didn't hang about street corners.
 I was too interested in helping my brother.
 I used to get his child allowance book and I got him free school dinners.
 I used the flat as a working base because my little brother was staying with me so I had to support him. - 148.
-Secondary Institutions to be published later
+I was scared of the neighbours.
+I didn't know who lived in what house.
+Secondary Institution Secondary Institutions to be published later